Stronglifts: RPE - Rating of Perceived Exertion

 How to rate your RPE

-• It's normal to over/understimate the RPE in the beginning.
+- It's normal to over/underestimate the RPE in the beginning.
 This is a skill - you get better at it by doing it more.